theohbrothers/prometheusRuleLoader/README.md

 Deployment
 ==========
-The PrometheusRuleLoaders docker container should be deployed in the same pod as prometheus.
-They should both share a volume mount (and emptydir works fine here).
-PrometheusRuleLoader will use this shared space to write it's rule file to, meanwhile Prometheus should be configured to look for it's rule file at this path.
+The prometheusruleloaders docker container should be deployed in the same pod as prometheus.
+They should both share a volume mount (and emptydir works fine here). prometheusruleloader will use this shared space to write it's rule file to, meanwhile Prometheus should be configured to look for it's rule file at this path.